 raywest

 Brian Katcher

 Answer: Totally agree with the other answer but would add that movie scenes are filmed multiple times over many hours to get the best result.
-In a restaurant scene, if the order is brought to the table, it's easier to have simpler food that isn't going to make a mess, spill, or wilt under hot lights.
-Realistic-looking prop food may also be used, so simpler is better and more efficient.
+In a restaurant scene, if an order is being brought to the table, it's easier with simpler food, like a T-bone steak, that won't make a mess, spill, smell, or wilt under hot lights.
+Realistic-looking prop food may also be used, so simpler is better, easier, and more efficient.

+raywest